Cote-ML/Ranked-Outlier-Space-Stratification/README.md

 - Take the time to make some unit & integration tests
 - Expand this ReadMe (what is ROSS?
 What is an influence space and an INFLO score?
 Why does stratification work?
 Pretty pictures & stuff too, why not)
 - Integrate to dynamically allow numpy and pandas use without outside fiddling.
+  - Mimic SciKit standard of allowing to pass in a distance matrix too, decompose squareform stuff into its own func.
   - This is gonna suck, but needs to be done.